CayenneLow/CelebMashDiscordBot/README.md

 CLIENT_ID is found here: [https://www.reddit.com/prefs/apps](https://www.reddit.com/prefs/apps) (the string under `celebmash` under "developed applications")

 - Code
 After running 1st requsest, will be redirected to `https://discordapp.com`.
-Look at the URL, it should now have a parameter called `code`.
+Look at the URL, it should now have a parameter called `code` DO NOT TAKE THE `#_` at the end.

 - Basic Auth
 Username: CLIENT_ID